Financial Aid Refunds & Repayments

 Return of Title IV Funds

-- Any Title IV (federal) financial aid that a student receives will be considered to have been “earned” as long as they remain enrolled for more than 60% of the payment period.
+- Any federal financial aid that a student receives will be considered to have been “earned” as long as attend and participate in all classes enrolled in for more than 60% of the term.

-- If a student withdraws from the college before more than 60% of the payment period is completed, they will be required to repay “unearned” federal financial aid.
+- If a student withdraws from the college before more than 60% of the term is completed, a pro-rated schedule is used to determine the amount of “unearned” federal student aid funds a student is required to repay.

-- If the student has received financial aid and failed to attend classes, they are considered a “no show” and therefore have not established eligibility for any financial aid.
+- If the student has received financial aid and failed to begin attendance in a class, they are considered a “no show” and therefore have not established eligibility for any financial aid.
 No show students must repay in full any funds received.

 - The student will be billed for the amount to be repaid according to the above outlined financial aid regulations.
 These regulations must be enforced at every college; not just Mid-State.
-A Student must be reported to the Department of Education if Pell repayment arrangements have not been made within 45 days prohibiting the student from receiving any financial aid nationally.
-If a student owes a repayment to Mid-State for Return of Title IV Funds, their student records will be placed on hold prohibiting a student's receipt of any further financial aid funds, and any Mid-State student registration, grades, and/or transcripts.
+A Student must be reported to the Department of Education if Pell overpayments have not been repaid within 45 days prohibiting the student from receiving any financial aid nationally.
+If a student owes a repayment of funds to Mid-State their student records will be placed on hold prohibiting a student's receipt of any further financial aid funds, and any Mid-State student registration, grades, and/or transcripts.

 Consult with Financial Aid Staff prior to withdrawal to discuss your individual situation.